Healthy Homes Assessment Kingston

 Home Assessments Kingston for Rental Properties

-There are numerous concerns to check during an home inspection to determine whether your rental property is in compliance with all the basic requirements of Healthy Homes Standard.
-Some examples include:
+There are many concerns you should look for in the house inspection to determine whether your rental property is in compliance with the minimum requirements of the Healthy Homes Standard.
+There are a few examples:

 • Is there adequate drainage and draught stopping?